abhinavpy/Codequesters-HeritageSquareFounda/frontend/README.md

+# React + Vite + Tailwind CSS
+This project is ReactJS + Vite + Tailwind CSS based.

+## Steps to setup the frontend only.
+1. Follow steps in SETUP.md.
+2. cd into frontend. `cd frontend`
+3. Install dependencies. `npm install`
+4. Start the development server. `npm run dev`
+5. Open your browser and go to `http://localhost:5173/` to view the app.

+## (INCOMPLETE) Steps to setup the frontend and backend with Docker.
+1. Follow steps in SETUP.md.
+2. Run the docker compose command. `docker compose up -d`

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.